Rayanworkout/Django-Ninja-API-example/README.md

-# Example API using Django Ninja framework
+# Fully documented simple API using Django Ninja framework

 This is a simple example of an API using Django Ninja framework.
-It features advanced filtering and some statistics about the dataset
+It features advanced filtering, the use of schemas and some statistics about a dataset.

 ## How to launch server the first time